Upper Header

 From their early beginnings in the west of Newcastle, the Schools moved to College Street in the city centre.
 At this site the Schools had one of the first physics laboratories in Newcastle, we are incredibly proud of this and have honoured our roots with a brand new, state-of-the-art design technology suite at our present site in Fowberry Crescent, Fenham.

 Over three hundred years after our foundation, we have a strong tradition of innovation in education and whilst we are immensely proud of our heritage, we are firmly focussed on the future.
-The education we provide today follows the pioneering Diamond Structure, we are the only school in Newcastle to offer this.
-This means we have a co-educational Junior School, single sex Senior Schools and a co-educational Sixth Form.
 We offer an enormous range of subjects inside and beyond the curriculum and our students are prepared not only for a broad spectrum of careers but also for life beyond Dame Allan’s.
 The Schools embrace technology, change and challenges in a way that sets an example for and motivates our students.

 Universal Slideshow